Green's Function Approach to Interacting Higher-order Topological Insulators: Introduction

 For higher-order topological phases, however, the fate of topological features under interaction becomes less clear.
 For example, Ref. \onlinecite{HOTIC1} questioned the stability of the three-dimensional $C_4T$-protected second order topological insulator~\cite{Bernevig_HOTI} under weak Coulomb interaction {($C_4$ is fourfold rotation and $T$ is time-reversal)}, which raised a debate on whether a weak Coulomb interaction is sufficient to destroy the higher-order topological insulators~\cite{HOTIC1,HOTIC2,HOTIC3}.
 Therefore, how to characterize higher-order topological phases in the presence of interaction still remains an open question.

 In this paper, we study the topological properties and stability of higher-order topological insulators under interaction.
 We focus on the $C_4T$-protected three dimensional second order topological insulator with interaction and show that its topological index can be computed in a gauge-independent way through eigenstates of the inverse Green's function at zero frequency, which is a generalization of the approach in Ref. \onlinecite{Wang2012inv,Wang2012int}.
-Furthermore, if there is an $S_4$ rotoinversion symmetry in addition to $C_4T$, the topological index $P_3$ in this interacting system can be determined by eigenvalues of $S_4$ at high symmetry momenta, similar to the Fu-Kane parity criterion~\cite{FuKane_inv}.
-We discuss the robustness of this higher-order topological phase under interaction in the bulk and deformation of boundary.
-We show that the gapless hinge states as the features of higher-order topology remain robust under weak Coulomb interaction that does not close the surface gap, in agreement with Ref. \onlinecite{HOTIC2}.
-We also show that these hinge states are robust under deformation of boundary and they will emerge even when boundary is smooth and without a sharp hinge.
-Finally, we discuss the realization of this higher-order topological phase in insulators with $C_4T$-preserving magnetic order and superconductors with $p+id$-wave pairing~\cite{Wang2018SC}.
+Furthermore, if there is an $S_4$ rotoinversion symmetry in addition to $C_4T$, the topological index $P_3$ in this interacting system can be determined by eigenvalues of $S_4$ at high symmetry momenta, similar to the Fu-Kane parity criterion~\cite{FuKane_inv}. {We demonstrate this method by computing the topological index of HOTIs with Coulomb interaction, where we obtain the Green's function from exact diagonalization (ED).
+We also discuss the realization of this higher-order topological phase in insulators with $C_4T$-preserving magnetic order.
+Finally, we investigate the influence of Coulomb interaction and boundary termination on the hinge states.
+We show that the gapless hinge states as the features of higher-order topology remain robust under weak Coulomb interaction that does not close the surface gap, and the hinge states can emerge even when boundary is smooth and without a sharp hinge.}